jafingerhut/cljol/doc/transitive-reduction-notes.md

 Note: `F` might be, but need not be, a minimum size subset of `E` with these properties.
 There might be multiple irreducible kernels of `G` with different number of edges from each other.
-(TBD: example?)
+See section ["Graphs with cycles"](#graphs-with-cycles) for an example.

 ### Minimum equivalent graph